ThrillStays

 Skin Track Etiquette and Community

-Ski touring has a strong community culture with unwritten rules that are worth knowing:
+Ski touring has strong community culture with unwritten rules worth knowing:

-- Yield to descending skiers.
+3. Yield to descending skiers.
 Step aside and hold your position while someone is skiing down.
-They have momentum and limited ability to stop.

-- Share avalanche observations.
-If you see cracking, whumpfing (collapsing snowpack), or recent avalanche activity, share this information with other touring parties you meet.
+4. Share avalanche observations.
+If you see cracking, whumpfing (collapsing snowpack), or recent avalanche activity, share this with other touring parties.
 It could save lives.

-- Leave no trace.
-Pack out all trash, including food wrappers and snack packaging.
+5. Leave no trace.
+Pack out all trash.
 The backcountry should look untouched when you leave.

 When to Progress: Your First Spring Ski Tour

 Spring (March-May in the Northern Hemisphere) is the ideal time for beginners to attempt their first longer tours.
-The snowpack is more stable (lower avalanche risk), the days are longer (more time for the ascent), the temperatures are warmer (more comfortable skinning), and the “corn snow” conditions (a freeze-thaw cycle that creates smooth, consistent snow) produce some of the best skiing of the year.
+The snowpack is more stable (lower avalanche risk), days are longer, temperatures are warmer, and “corn snow” — a freeze-thaw cycle that creates smooth, consistent snow — produces some of the best skiing of the year.

 A classic spring tour involves starting early (6-7 AM) while the snowpack is still frozen, skinning up during the morning as the sun gradually softens the snow, and skiing down in the late morning when the surface has transformed into creamy, smooth corn.
 This window of perfect corn snow lasts approximately 1-2 hours before the snow becomes too soft and slushy, so timing your descent is crucial.

-Spring touring also opens up terrain that is too dangerous in winter due to avalanche risk.
-South-facing slopes that are loaded with wind-slab in January become stable, sun-baked runs in April.
+Spring touring also opens terrain that is too dangerous in winter due to avalanche risk.
+South-facing slopes loaded with wind-slab in January become stable, sun-baked runs in April.
 High-altitude glaciated terrain that is brutally cold in midwinter becomes accessible and enjoyable in spring.

 You Might Also Like